A 4.36-g sample of an unknown alkali metal hydroxide is dissolved... | Pearson+ Channels

 Play a video:

-Hi everyone here, we have a question telling us that a 108.64 g sample Of an unknown Alkali metal hydroxide is dissolved in 150 ml of water.
-The solution is then tie traded with 161 ml of 4.5 molar nitric acid to reach the equivalence point.
-And our goal here is to identify the alkali metal.
-So malaria T equals moles over leaders.
-So to find the moles, we just multiply our polarity times our leaders And it gives us mill leaders.
-So we want to change that to leaders.
-So we have 161 ml times one liter Over 10 to the 3rd mill leaders.
-So our middle leaders are going to cancel out here and that's going to equal 0.161 L. So now we can take our 4. moller nitric acid And multiply it by our 0.161 leaders.
-And that gives us 0.725 moles of nitric acid.
-And because we are at the equivalence point, that also equals 0.725 moles of our unknown alkali metal hydroxide, which I'm going to know as M O. H. Now to find the molar mass.
-Our molar mass is grams divided by moles.
-So we're going to take our 108 .64 g Divided by R 0.725 moles.
-And that equals .84 g per mole.
-And our molar mass of our middle is going to equal the molar mass of our middle hydroxide minus the molar mass of hydroxide.
-So the molar mass of our medal Is going to equal R 149 0. grams for mole minus the mass of oxygen, which is 16 Plus the mass of hydrogen, which is 1.01 And that equals 132.84 graham's Permal.
-And if we look on the periodic table, the element that is closest to that is cesium.
-So our unknown medal here is cesium.
+Hi everyone here we have a question telling us that a 108.64 g sample of an unknown Alkali metal hydroxide Is dissolved in ml of water.
+The solution is then tied traded with 161 ml of 4. molar nitric acid.
+To reach the equivalence point.
+And our goal is to calculate the molar mass of the middle hydroxide similarity equals moles over leaders.
+So to find moles, we simply multiply our polarity times our leaders And we are given ml so we need to change that to leaders.
+So we have 161 ml times one leader Over 10 to the 3rd male leaders.
+And our ml cancel out giving us 0.161 leaders.
+So now we can multiply our polarity times our leaders.
+So we have 4.5 Moeller nitric acid times zero point 161 L. And that equals 0.725 moles of nitric acid.
+And we're at the equivalence point.
+So that also equals 0.725 moles of our unknown alkali metal hydroxide, which I'm gonna do know as M. O. H. So then we have 108 . g and molar masses grams over moles.
+So we're going to divide that by our zero point 7- moles And that equals 150 graham's Permal and that is the molar mass of our unknown alkali metal hydroxide.
 Thank you for watching.
-Bye!
+Bye